Cabbage and Fennel Salad (coleslaw)

 You can store the cabbage and fennel salad in the fridge for a couple of days.

-• How can I make classic English coleslaw?
+• How can I make the classic English coleslaw?

-It’s very simple: use 4 carrots instead of fennel and cut them into thin sticks.
+It’s very simple: use 4 carrots instead of fennel and cut them into thin matchstick strips.

-• Can I use other varieties of vegetables?
+• Can I use other types of vegetables?

 The base vegetable remains cabbage.
-You can also use red cabbage to create a color contrast.
-The same goes for spring onions: you can use the red ones too.
-And you can substitute fennel with carrots, as explained in the previous FAQ.
+You can also use red or purple cabbage to create a color contrast.
+The same goes for the spring onion: you can use a red one.
+And you can replace fennel with carrots.

 • What other yogurt can I use?

-You can use any yogurt you prefer, but it’s important that it has no added sugars or fats.
-Among plant-based options, I recommend soy yogurt because it provides some protein content, while almond or oat yogurt does not.
-Of course, if you’re not following a vegan diet, you can also use regular or Greek non-fat, sugar-free yogurt; the Weight Watchers points remain the same.
+You can use the yogurt you prefer but it’s important that it has no added sugars or fats.
+Among plant-based options I recommend soy yogurt because it provides some protein, while almond or oat yogurts do not.
+If you are not following a vegan diet you can also use regular or nonfat Greek yogurt without sugar, same weight; the Weight Watchers points do not change.

 Author image